 Ordinary Time: August 13th

-Friday of the Nineteenth Week of Ordinary Time; Optional Memorial of Saints Pontian, pope and martyr and Hippolytus, priest and martyr
+Friday of the Nineteenth Week in Ordinary Time; Optional Memorial of Saints Pontian, Pope; Hippolytus, Priest, Martyrs

 St. Pontian (Pontianus) was a victim of the persecution of Alexander Severus, who directed his attention particularly against the leaders of the Church.
 St. Pontian governed the Church from 230 to 235.
 He was exiled to the mines of Sardinia and died in exile.
 St. Hippoytus, a priest and a person of some importance in the Church in Rome at the beginning of the third century, provoked a schism which lasted for some years.
 He was exiled to Sardinia with St. Pontian, where he was reconciled with the Church and died for the faith in 235.According to the Roman Martyrology today the feast of St. Cassian of Immola, a martyr of the neighborhood of Bologna.
 According to his biography, he was a schoolmaster and was delivered with his hands tied behind his back to his young pupils, who stabbed him to death.
 In the bishop's chapel at Ravenna there is a mosaic of St. Cassian that dates from the fifth century.St.
 Radegund is also mentioned in the Roman Martyrology.
 She was queen at Poitiers and her life was renowned for miracles and virtues.

 As kind as Severus might have been to the Christians, his successor Maximus Thrax persecuted them.
 Although Maximus was not a religious man himself, he despised Severus and intended to reverse any attitude to which Severus might have been disposed.
 He therefore decreed that leaders of the Church be singled out and banished to the labor mines of Sardinia, the famous "Island of Death."